jessesquires/jessesquires.com/_posts/2021-03-19-how-to-test-your-macos-app-or-not.md

 As always, if you have any other tips or advice, let me know!

+{% include updated_notice.html
+update_message="
-### Update: what about M1 Macs?
+### What about M1 Macs?

 Recently, [Antoine van der Lee](https://www.avanderlee.com) started a [discussion on Twitter](https://mobile.twitter.com/twannl/status/1379087981135429633) centered around the question of testing with an M1 Mac.
 If you only have an M1 Mac, how do you proceed with all of the above?

 It appears that an internal partition will be more involved due to the substantial changes to [boot and recovery](https://eclecticlight.co/2021/01/14/m1-macs-radically-change-boot-and-recovery/) on M1 Macs.
 I am not entirely sure how this will work.
 But, per the discussion above, this was not the best option anyway.
 Regarding booting from an external drive, it looks like [there have been issues](https://eclecticlight.co/2021/02/10/external-boot-disks-still-dont-work-properly-with-m1-macs/) using [external boot disks with M1 Macs](https://eclecticlight.co/2021/02/27/big-sur-11-2-2-still-doesnt-fix-bugs-with-m1-external-bootable-disks/), but [it is possible](https://eclecticlight.co/2020/12/22/booting-an-m1-mac-from-an-external-disk-it-is-possible/) to do.
 Regarding virtual machines, I did a brief search and it looks like Parallels and VMware plan to eventually support the M1, but it is not clear when that will happen.